Deferral of Gains on Real Estate Investments

-I’ve previously talked about investment real estate as an investment asset class.
+I’ve previously talked about real estate as an investment asset class.
 Of course, the challenge already identified is that when you sell investment real estate, you now must recapture depreciation and you’ll be also taxed on capital gains.
 Are there strategies to defer gains or maybe even eliminate them on the sale of your property?

 The short answer is yes.
 There are three primary strategies available.
 One is the 1031 exchange, the second is a qualified opportunity zone, and the third is the installment sale.